martinwheeler/chrome-web-share/README.md

 prop|default|description
 ----|-------|-----------
-className|''|Custom classnamem, you can style your button with this url|''|The URL you want to share text|''|The Text before the URL (E.g. Hey checkout this awesome property!!) displayText| Share |Any text you wanna write on button like Share Property onShareBtnClick| () => {} |A callback function when share button is clicked sharedBy| (medium) => {console.log('shared via ', medium)}|A callback function when user clicks on any share medium from share modal
+shouldCloseOnEscape|false|Whether or not the fallback modal should close when the user hits the escape key on desktop disabled|[]|An array of button names to be disabled className|''|Custom classname, you can style your button with this [fbAppId](https://developers.facebook.com/docs/apps/register)|''|Required if you are planning on sharing to Facebook shareUrl|''|The URL you want to share shareMessage|''|The Text before the URL (E.g. Hey checkout this awesome thing I'm sharing!!) buttonText| Share |The text that will appear for the share button onButtonClick| () => {} |A callback function when the share button gets clicked onCopySuccess| () => {} |A callback function that fires when the user has copied some text, also contains the text sharedBy| (medium) => {console.log('shared via ', medium)}|A callback function when user clicks on any share medium from share modal

+### Button Names
+> Used for disabling a button with the `disabled` prop.

+- whatsApp
+- facebook
+- twitter
+- gmail
+- copy

 ### Development
 ```